India Trademark Registration

 Time Frame

-The processing time from application to registration may takes about 9 – 12 months .
-However, if there are objection from the trademark office or opposition from anyone else, it may take longer.
+The processing time from application to registration may take about 9–12 months.
+However, if there are objections from the trademark office or opposition from any third party, it may take longer.

 Validity of Registration:

-A registered trademark in India is valid for a period of 10 years from the date of application, and is renewable for 10 years.
+A registered trademark in India is valid for 10 years from the date of the application .and can be renewed every 10 years.

 Requirements For Trademark Application in India: